INSIGHT-Unification Church ex-members in Japan rail at politicians who embraced it | Politics

 Contacted by Reuters, Inoue's office acknowledged that Unification Church members had supported him but denied the LDP had worked on his behalf to get that help.
 Because of the proportional representation system used in upper house elections – whereby voters can cast their ballot for a candidate anywhere in Japan – targeted church votes can make a difference in tight races.

-Despite Kishida's effort to turn the page, a poll by the left-leaning Mainichi Shimbun daily on Aug 22 showed that support for the government had fallen by 16 points from a month earlier to 36%.
-In a news conference on Aug 31, the prime minister went further, apologizing for the LDP's ties to the church and promising to tackle them.
+Despite Kishida's effort to turn the page, a poll by the left-leaning Mainichi Shimbun daily on Aug.
+22 showed that support for the government had fallen by 16 points from a month earlier to 36%.
+In a news conference on Aug.
+31, the prime minister went further, apologising for the LDP's ties to the church and promising to tackle them.

 The church, which says Japan is home to one of its largest memberships, declined to say how much money it collects there.
 Officially known as the Family Federation for World Peace and Unification, the church retains significant investments in media, schools, ginseng production, real estate and fishing operations.
 It is led by Moon's widow, Hak Ja Han.